manthri-kumar/Sanjeevani/README.md

 Step 5: Frontend Setup

-Open a new terminal at the project root (my-web-app/).
+Open a new terminal at the project root (my-web-app/) and run:

-Run:

 npm install
 npm start